Shelex/cypress-allure-plugin/README.md

     .tag('this is nice tag');
 ```

-3. Using Cypress-cucumber-preprocessor, and passing tags on feature or scenario level:
+3. Using Cypress-cucumber-preprocessor with cucumber tags:

 ```
 @subSuite("someSubSuite")